Table of Contents[Hide][Show]

 As an unincorporated United States Territory, the U.S. Virgin Islands has all the benefits of being a Caribbean location with key U.S. benefits.
 While they are not one of the 50 states, they are a part of the United States as a territory.

-This unique territory status enables St. Croix, St. John, St. Thomas and Water Island to utilize U.S. currency, courts and flag protection.
+This unique territory status enables St. Croix, St. John, St. Thomas, and Water Island to utilize U.S. currency, courts, and flag protection.
 While they fall under the jurisdiction of the United States federal government, they do not hold the same status as the 50 states of the U.S. (e.g. they are not represented in the U.S. Congress).

 Virgin Islands Location – Lesser Antilles

-The Virgin Islands are located in the Caribbean, about 50 miles east of Puerto Rico and about 1100 miles southeast Miami, Florida.
+The Virgin Islands are located in the Caribbean, about 50 miles east of Puerto Rico and about 1100 miles southeast of Miami, Florida.
 They are part of the Lesser Antilles Chain of islands in the West Indies.

 The islands of the Lesser Antilles include the Virgin Islands, Anguilla, Saint Kitts and Nevis, Antigua and Barbuda, Montserrat, Guadeloupe, Dominica, Martinique, Saint Lucia, Saint Vincent and the Grenadines, Barbados, and Grenada.